 However, the COVID19 pandemic is a stark reminder that economic shocks can be rapid and far-reaching.
-In times of great change, people want and need trustworthy financial advice more than ever, and Sorted is a highly trusted brand and a valued source of independent information.
+In times of great change, people want and need trusted financial advice more than ever, and Sorted is a highly trusted brand and a valued source of independent information.

 Retirement is changing too.
 We are living longer, often working well past age 65, and some have a good range of options for where and how they want to live.
 Others - around 15% - arrive at pension age from a life of material hardship.